schlegelp/pyfim/docs/source/introduction.rst

 >>> all_means = exp.mean()

-We can also access data by objects: get a list of tracked objects
+We can also access data by objects:

+>>> # Get a list of all tracked objects
 >>> exp.objects
 ... ['object_1',
 ... 'object_100',